 With such firebrand rhetoric, it’s little wonder that people from across ethnic and religious divides are openly discussing Abiy as having a messiah complex.
 Destiny continues to be pushed a little further down the road, as more enemies must be overcome.
 The “relentless struggle” he invoked in his first address is indeed coming to fruition.

 The Tigrayan war rightly attracts all the headlines, but it is only one of five ongoing conflicts involving Ethiopia.
 In the south, the Oromo Liberation Army is fighting the government (which is receiving help from the Amhara militias), with the rebels taking towns not far from the capital as last year’s Tigrayan peace negotiations were taking place.
 The southwestern Somali state is dealing with an al-Shabab militant insurgency.
-The Sudanese military has also made incursions into Ethiopia’s al-Fashaga region, in a dispute with Amhara rebels over a small piece of land claimed by both nations.
+The Sudanese military has also made incursions into the contested al-Fashaga region, a fertile area of farmland historically disputed by both Sudan and Egypt.
 If that weren’t enough, rebels from the Issa tribe are fighting the government in Afar state, with reported unofficial assistance from Djibouti.
 It is a fractious and violent mess, in other words, presided over by a would-be king who talks up peace but never hesitates to send in the troops.

 Allowing any of these insurgencies to succeed — which would, in effect, allow one of Ethiopia’s states to secede — risks a bloody series of further conflicts that bring to mind comparisons, even if cliched, with the fall of the former Yugoslavia.
 The Oromo, along with some 80 or so ethnic groups, have traditionally been ruled by the highland Amharans and Tigrayans, who are custodians of many important sites for both Muslims and Orthodox Christians, including claims to hold the Ark of the Covenant and a portion of the cross on which Jesus was crucified.